dani-pl/GLAsteroids/README.md

 Date: October 2022

 **G improvements**
--  *G improvement 1:* Sound effects and Background music
+-  *G improvement 1:* Sound effects and Background music.

    *Implementation:* I have a total of 6 sound effects and 3 background musics.
    The sound effects are: boost, death, explosion, shoot, starting, win.
 On the other hand, I have